Bayit VeGan: State of Israel

-A scale-model of the Second Temple designed by Prof. Michael Avi-Yonah based on the writings of the Roman Jewish historian Josephus, was located for many years on the grounds of the Holyland Hotel in Bayit Vagan.
+A scale-model of the Second Temple designed by Prof. Michael Avi-Yonah based on the writings of the Roman Jewish historian Josephus, was located for many years on the grounds of the Holyland Hotel in Bayit VeGan.
 In 2007, it was moved to the Israel Museum.

 Schools and Jewish religious institutions

-Many schools and Jewish religious institutions are located in Bayit Vagan, among them Ateret Yisrael Yeshiva, Kol Torah Yeshiva, Netivot Chochma Yeshiva, Yeshiva University's Gruss Kollel and Torat Tziyon program, Yeshivat Torat Shraga, Tiferet Yerushalayim, Michlalah Jerusalem College for Women, Seminar Yerushalayim HaChadash, Yad Harav Herzog, Himmelfarb High School, Boys Town Jerusalem, and Netiv Meir Yeshiva High School.
-The Amshinover Rebbe has his court in Bayit Vagan, on Rabbi Frank Street.
-The Boyar School, a secular high school for gifted students from all over the country, is also located in Bayit Vagan.
+Many schools and Jewish religious institutions are located in the neighborhood, among them Ateret Yisrael Yeshiva, Kol Torah Yeshiva, Netivot Chochma Yeshiva, Yeshiva University's Gruss Kollel and Torat Tziyon program, Yeshivat Torat Shraga, Tiferet Yerushalayim, Michlalah Jerusalem College for Women, Seminar Yerushalayim HaChadash, Yad Harav Herzog, Himmelfarb High School, Boys Town Jerusalem, and Netiv Meir Yeshiva High School.
+The Amshinover Rebbe has his court in Bayit VeGan, on Rabbi Frank Street.
+The Boyar School, a secular high school for gifted students from all over the country, is also located in Bayit VeGan.

 Medical facilities

-Shaare Zedek Medical Center is located at the entrance to Bayit Vagan.
+Shaare Zedek Medical Center is located at the entrance to Bayit VeGan.

 Sports facilities

 The Beitar Jerusalem soccer club has a practice field in the neighborhood.

-Below the soccer field it's 2 tunnels for the new 16 route.
+Below the soccer field run its two tunnels for the new 16 route.

 Hotels and guesthouses

 In recent years, a hotel by the name of Malon Hen (Hebrew: מלון חן lit.
-Hen Hotel) was built on the corner of Hapisga Street, and the Bayit Vagan youth hostel on the same street was upgraded to a guesthouse.
+Hen Hotel) was built on the corner of Hapisga Street, and a youth hostel on the same street was upgraded to a guesthouse.